Zanci19/GoonFM/discord-bot/README.md

 - If the primary stream fails repeatedly, the bot swaps to `BACKUP_STREAM_URL` when provided.
 - Presence text is controlled by `STATUS_TEXT` and shows as “Listening to …” for a polished, professional touch.
 - Sound effects live in `./sfx` (or `SFX_DIR`).
 Supported extensions: mp3, wav, ogg, flac, aac, m4a.
 Rename files to avoid spaces for easier autocomplete.
+- Volume is applied with inline volume control; defaults to `START_VOLUME` percent and is capped at 200%.

 ## Troubleshooting